k2xn258k2x-cmyk/k2xn258k2x-cmyk.github.io/about.md

     <div class="eyebrow">ABOUT VAULTBOOK</div>
     <h1 class="ab-hero-title">We believe your notes<br>belong to you.</h1>
     <p class="ab-hero-sub">
-      VaultBook is built by a team of 50 AI and data professionals in Chicago who think the best software runs on your device, respects your privacy, and gets out of your way.
+      VaultBook is built by a team of 50 AI and data professionals in San Francisco who think the best software runs on your device, respects your privacy, and gets out of your way.
     </p>